Peckham Rye railway station: Refurbishment

 Ticket gates were installed in May 2009 and during late 2010 the station was refurbished as part of a 'deep clean' by Southern.
 A former waiting room for platforms 2 and 3, bricked up for 55 years, was partially restored and temporarily re-opened with a permanent re-opening being planned.

 Future improvements

 Peckham Rye station was targeted for step-free access, originally planned for completion in 2024.

 However, as of mid-2025, that project is on hold following a Spending Review that reprioritised Department for Transport funding toward schemes with more immediate passenger impact.

 Separately, Southwark Council, in collaboration with the Greater London Authority and Network Rail, has commenced a redevelopment of the station’s forecourt, known as the "Peckham Rye Station Square."
-This project involves demolishing the 1930s-style arcade to reveal a restored Grade II-listed station façade and creating a new public square and commercial units.
-BAM Nuttall Ltd has been appointed as the contractor, with demolition scheduled for mid-2025 and construction expected to complete by 2026.
+This project involves demolishing the 1930s-style arcade to reveal a restored Victorian Grade II-listed station façade and creating a new public square and commercial units.
+Demolition started in March 2026 and construction expected to complete by autumn 2027.
+During the demolition, the Rye Lane entrance is closed.